uptick/gitops/README.md

 Using CI/CD for applications is a wonderful technique to ease the pain of DevOps,wouldn't it be nice to apply the same workflow to cluster provisioning?

 GitOps is a two-part system.
-A library of commands is used to manage a multi-tenanted cluster within a git repository, and the server component watches the repository and provisions the calculated changes.
+A library of commands is used to manage a single-tenanted cluster within a git repository, and the server component watches the repository and provisions the calculated changes.

 Currently Kubernetes/Helm is the only supported cluster interface.
 All changes